Homopolar generator: Disc-type generator

 This device consists of a conducting flywheel rotating in a magnetic field with one electrical contact near the axis and the other near the periphery.
 It has been used for generating very high currents at low voltages in applications such as welding, electrolysis and railgun research.
 In pulsed energy applications, the angular momentum of the rotor is used to accumulate energy over a long period and then release it in a short time.

 In contrast to other types of generators, the output voltage never changes polarity.
 The charge separation results from the Lorentz force on the free charges in the disk.
 The motion is azimuthal and the field is axial, so the electromotive force is radial.
 The electrical contacts are usually made through a "brush" or slip ring, which results in large losses at the low voltages generated.
 Some of these losses can be reduced by using mercury or other easily liquefied metal or alloy (gallium, NaK) as the "brush", to provide essentially uninterrupted electrical contact.

-A recent suggested modification is to use a plasma contact supplied by a negative resistance neon streamer touching the edge of the disk or drum, using specialized low work function carbon in vertical strips.
-This would have the advantage of very low resistance within a current range possibly up to thousands of amps without the liquid metal contact.

 If the magnetic field is provided by a permanent magnet, the generator works regardless of whether the magnet is fixed to the stator or rotates with the disc.
 Before the discovery of the electron and the Lorentz force law, the phenomenon was inexplicable and was known as the Faraday paradox.